jaalto/project-emacs--tinymacro/README.rst

 install more features to Emacs.
 Similar to concept of Windows MSI or Linux *.rpm (Redhat) and *.deb (`Debian`_) packages.

-See see `DELPS`, Distributed Emacs Lisp Packages, for more information.
+See `DELPS`_, Distributed Emacs Lisp Packages, for more information.